 Academic assignments will be at Masters level, which requires reading, research and reflection on your own learning and experiences within the training year.

-There will be five modules which integrate theory and practical application within the classroom.
+There will be six modules which integrate theory and practical application within the classroom.

 - The Cumbria Teacher of Reading - teaching children to read with a focus on Systematic Synthetic Phonics.